SumaArun/TW_Austin_Sample/demo.md

 I am using MarkDown as my chosen Markup Language.
 This is the final fourth one! :)

 I am using NotePad++ as my text editor.
+This is the special line for the conflict test branch.

 I could successfully push a file to GitHub.
 Yay.
 Now, I am going to try to commit and push again.